-(1) Beginning with school year 1998-99, the English language arts intermediate assessment shall be administered in grade 8.
-Beginning with the 2005-2006 school year, English language arts assessments shall be administered in grades 7 and 8.

-- (2) Beginning with the 1998-99 school year, the mathematics intermediate assessment shall be administered in grade 8.
-Beginning with the 2005-2006 school year, mathematics assessments shall be administered in grades 7 and 8, provided that, beginning with the 2020-21 school year, students who attend grade 7 or 8 may take a Regents examination in mathematics in lieu of or in addition to the grade 7 or 8 mathematics assessment, in accordance with clause (b)(1)(xvi)(c) of section 100.21 of this Part. - (3) The program evaluation test in social studies in grade 8, beginning in May 1989.
-Beginning with the school year 2000-2001 through the 2009-2010 school year, the social studies intermediate assessment shall replace the program evaluation test and shall be administered in grade 8. - (4) Beginning with the school year 2000-2001, the science intermediate assessment shall be administered in grade 8; provided that students who attend grade 8 may take a Regents examination in science in lieu of or in addition to the grade 8 science intermediate assessment, in accordance with this section and section 100.18(b)(14) of this Part, and provided further that the science intermediate assessment shall not be administered in grade 8 to students who take such assessment in grade 7 and are being considered for placement in an accelerated high school-level science course when they are in grade 8 pursuant to subdivision (d) of this section. - (5) Such other assessments as the commissioner determines appropriate. - (6) Notwithstanding the provisions of this section, no school district shall make any student promotion or placement decisions based solely or primarily on student performance on the English language arts assessments and the mathematics assessments administered in grades 7 and 8.
+- (1) Beginning with school year 1998-99, the English language arts intermediate assessment shall be administered in grade 8.
+Beginning with the 2005-2006 school year, English language arts assessments shall be administered in grades 7 and 8. - (2) Beginning with the 1998-99 school year, the mathematics intermediate assessment shall be administered in grade 8.
+Beginning with the 2005-2006 school year, mathematics assessments shall be administered in grades 7 and 8, provided that, beginning with the 2020-21 school year, students who attend grade 7 or 8 may take a Regents examination in mathematics in lieu of or in addition to the grade 7 or 8 mathematics assessment, in accordance with clause (b)(1)(xvi)(c) of section 100.21 of this Part.3 - (3) The program evaluation test in social studies in grade 8, beginning in May 1989.
+Beginning with the school year 2000-2001 through the 2009-2010 school year, the social studies intermediate assessment shall replace the program evaluation test and shall be administered in grade 8. - (4) Beginning with the school year 2000-2001, the science intermediate assessment shall be administered in grade 8; provided that students who attend grade 7 or 8 may take a Regents examination in science in lieu of or in addition to the grade 8 science intermediate assessment, in accordance with this section and section $100.21(b)(ii)(c)-(d)^4$ of this Part, and provided further that the science intermediate assessment shall not be administered in grade 8 to students who take such assessment in grade 7 and are being considered for placement in an accelerated high school-level science course when they are in grade 8 pursuant to subdivision (d) of this section or have taken a Regents examination in science in grade 7 in lieu of or in addition to the grade 8 science intermediate assessments. - (5) Such other assessments as the commissioner determines appropriate. - (6) Notwithstanding the provisions of this section, no school district shall make any student promotion or placement decisions based solely or primarily on student performance on the English language arts assessments and the mathematics assessments administered in grades 7 and 8.
 However, a school district may consider student performance on such assessments provided the school district uses multiple measures in addition to such assessments and that such assessments do not constitute the major factor in such determinations.